noaa-ocs-hydrography/noaabathymetry/docs/data-sources.md

 # Data Sources

 BlueTopo supports six S3-hosted data sources from the NOAA National Bathymetric Source (NBS) project that can be fetched by name.
-It also supports local tile directories, including HSD and custom data.

 ## S3 sources